Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 The National Family Health Survey India-3 (NFHS-3) and (NFHS-4) reported the obesity epidemic in India.
 It showed that:

-Body mass index (BMI) is calculated by dividing a person's weight in kilograms by the square of his height in metres (kg/m2).
-Overweight is defined by World Health Organisation (WHO) as having a BMI more than or equal to 25, and obesity as having a BMI more than or equal to 30.
+BMI of a person is measured by dividing body weight in kilograms by the square of his height in meters (kg/m2).
+Overweight is defined by World Health Organization (WHO) as having a BMI more than or equal to 25 kg/m2, and obesity as having a BMI more than or equal to 30.

 Year by year theme of World Obesity Day